 Emergency phone number (police, fire, ambulance) — 123;

 Red Cross — 132.

 Usually service on these lines is in Spanish only.

 Colombia is a country of tremendous natural resources and economic opportunities.
 It is rich in petroleum and other minerals.
 It is one of the world’s largest producers and exporters of coffee, cocoa, citrus fruits, flowers.

 The constitution of the country acknowledges Spanish as the official language and, alongside it, some 65 indigenous languages and 2 creoles are recognised in the various regions.

 Travel papers and visas

-- Three recent photos in passport format on white background;
+- three recent passport styled face photographs with white background;

-For other visa types more documents may be required.
-They must be translated into Spanish and some should be legalised at the consulate.
+Other documents may be required for other types of visa.
+They will need to be translated into Spanish and some will need to be legalized by the consulate.

 Anyone leaving the country must pay an exit fee and an airport tax that are periodically fixed.